Take it or leave it…

 This is the industry you can change here:

-Most users consider this field as Department and enter Sales if they work in Sales, even if they work in a Software company.
+Most users consider this field as a Department and enter Sales if they work in Sales, even if they work in a Software company.

 What Evaboot does to fix this

 We extract the company industry on the prospect company page, and we check if it matches with the industry you selected on your lead search.
-Basically, we correct this filter to make it search the right information.

 They will also use the information given by users when they add their managers or add managers for other people.